 Save yourself the hassle and buy a bag of already shelled, roasted pistachios to make your almond flour.
 Costco sells big bags of them and they are great for snacking.

-Dump the roasted pistachios into your food processor and pulse until they are finely chopped, but stop before they turn into a paste which can happen if you process them too far.
+Dump the roasted pistachios into your food processor (affiliate link) and pulse until they are finely chopped, but stop before they turn into a paste which can happen if you process them too far.

 Then sift the pistachio flour through a fine mesh sieve to separate any larger bits of pistachio that didn't get chopped finely enough so you have enough of the super-fine pistachio flour to use for this recipe.
 The larger bits can be chopped up more or just used as is in the pistachio buttercream filling.